-Please contact the Newport, New Hampshire Customer Service Department for parts availability and current prices.
-All parts orders for the RUGER® MINI-14® RANCH or MINI THIRTY® rifles should be sent to: Sturm, Ruger & Company, Inc., Customer Service Department, 411 Sunapee Street, Newport, NH, 03773, 336-949-5200.

-We cannot comply with open account or C.O.D. requests.
-Payment in full via credit card (Visa or MasterCard only), money order or certified bank check (no personal checks or cash, please) is required before any service will be performed.
-Please provide your credit card number, your name as it appears on the credit card, the expiration date, and the 3-digit security code.
-All parts orders are subject to a minimum charge and charges for shipping and handling.
-Order parts by Part Name and specify the model and entire serial number of the firearm for which the parts are being ordered.
-There is a minimum labor charge plus a shipping and handling charge if the parts are factory fit.
-All factory fit parts are fit on an exchange basis only.
+Please contact the New Hampshire Product Service Department for parts availability and current prices.
+All parts orders for the RUGER® MINI THIRTY rifle should be sent to: Sturm, Ruger & Co., Inc., Product Service Department, 411 Sunapee Street, Newport, New Hampshire 03773, 603-865-2442.
+We cannot comply with open account or C.O.D. orders.
+Payment in the form of a check, money order, Visa or Mastercard must accompany your order.
+Credit Card orders must include the account number, expiration date and whether it is a Visa or Mastercard account.
+Minimum parts order is \$1.00 plus \$3.50 shipping and handling charge.
+Order parts by Part Name and Part Number and include the entire serial number of the firearm for which the parts are being ordered.
+There is a minimum net labor charge of \$20.00 plus \$12.00 shipping and handling charge if the parts are factory fitted.
+All factory fitted parts are fit on an exchange basis only.
 We will not return the replaced parts.
-Please contact the Customer Service Department for pricing information.

-Barrels, and a number of other component parts must be fit at the factory.
+Barrels, and a number of other component parts must be fitted at the factory.
 Company policy is to proof-test and/or function fire all barrels after fitting to the receivers in which they are to be used.
 This procedure ensures maximum protection to our customers.
-The special proof-test ammunition used in this testing is sold only to bonafide firearms manufacturers and is not available to firearm shops, gunsmiths, or individuals.
+The special proof-test ammunition used in this testing is sold only to bonafide firearms manufacturers and is not available to gun shops, gunsmiths, or individuals.

-Because the receiver is a serial numbered component, it is defined as a "firearm" by Federal law and is not sold as a separate component.
+Because the receiver of the RUGER® MINI THIRTY is a serial numbered component, it is defined as a "firearm" by Federal law and is not sold as a separate component.

-Parts designated by an asterisk must be factory fit.
-These parts are fit on an exchange basis only.
+Parts designated by an asterisk must be factory fitted.
+These parts are fitted on an exchange basis only.
 We will not return the replaced parts.
 We will not return any part that is broken, malfunctioning, badly worn or has been modified.
 See "Warning - Parts Purchasers," above.

-WARNING: A firearm containing broken, malfunctioning, or badly worn parts should not be fired.
+CAUTION: A gun containing modified, broken, malfunctioning, or badly worn parts should not be fired.

+RUGER® MINI THIRTY RIFLE

-RUGER® MINI-14® RANCH RIFLE PARTS LIST
+PARTS LIST